 - 4. (For mainstream schools and maintained nurseries) Who is the school/setting's special educational needs co-ordinator (SENCO) and what are their contact details.

 - 5. a) What training have staff supporting special educational needs had and what is planned?

 We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of pupils with SEN.

-The SENCO attends relevant SEN courses, Family SEN meetings and facilitates/signposts relevant SEN focused external training opportunities for all staff.
+The Inclusion Lead attends relevant SEN courses, Family SEN meetings and facilitates/signposts relevant SEN focused external training opportunities for all staff.

 - Working memory

 - Precision teaching

 - Autism Education Trust Progression Framework

 - Big Maths